Ortis Deley: The Gadget Show

 In early 2009, Deley joined the popular technology show The Gadget Show as a co-presenter with Suzi Perry, Jon Bentley and Jason Bradbury, making his debut in the "Road Trip Special" episode on 30 January 2009.
 He replaced Dallas Campbell.
-In February 2012 it was announced that the show's format was changing; it is now known as The Gadget Show: World Tour and features two of the previous presenting team: Jason Bradbury and Pollyanna Woodward.
+In February 2012 it was announced that the show's format was changing to be known as The Gadget Show: World Tour and featured two of the previous presenting team: Jason Bradbury and Pollyanna Woodward.

 On 30 January 2014, it was revealed that Deley would be returning to present The Gadget Show.

 Choice FM

 In late 2010, Deley started a Sunday-morning slot on London's Choice FM from 9 am to 1 pm.

 Channel 4

 In July 2011 it was announced that Deley would be anchoring Channel 4's live coverage of the IAAF World Athletics Championships from Daegu, South Korea.
 Deley began on 27 August but struggled to win the audience as many viewers complained about his stilted delivery, reliance on notes, and the mixing up of his colleagues' names.